 Bar, Pub, Restaurant, American, Italian, $$$

-Just off the King’s Road, the home of the Made in Chelsea crowd, one can find Goat, an upscale American Italian restaurant and bar inside what was a 350-year-old pub – but it’s what’s upstairs that interests us.
-Tell whoever greets you at Goat that you’ve been bad and want to repent for your sins (try not to feel too much of a festishistic creep in the process), and cross your fingers that they’ll see fit to lead you to the hidden bar — either that or you can sign up for a membership and get a little key fob or door code.
+Just off the King’s Road, you’ll find Goat, an upscale American-Italian restaurant and bar inside what was a 350-year-old pub – but it’s what’s upstairs that interests us.
+Call to reserve a table, and check in at reception upon arrival.
+You will then be escorted to the door and given the passcode for that evening.
 The cocktail list inside the Chelsea Prayer Room is basically the same as Goat’s bar (with gimmicky names that include ‘The Goatfather’, ‘Huckleberry Gin’, ‘Paddington Pear’ and ‘Jamaican Me Crazy’) but with unbranded bottles in keeping with the speakeasy theme.
-The décor inside this tiny drinking den is smolderingly cool, a homage to George Moorland, former Goat & Boots regular and famed painter of rustic scenes — comfy Chesterfields are crammed into the dimly lit space, one wall of which is taken up by a Moorland-esque mural.
-Pick your poison from a hymn book-menu and hunker down with the rest of the congregation in what must be one of God’s best gifts to faux speakeasy culture.
+The decor inside this tiny drinking den is smoulderingly cool, a homage to George Moorland, former Goat & Boots regular and famed painter of rustic scenes.
+Comfy Chesterfields are crammed into the dimly lit space, one wall of which is taken up by a Moorland-esque mural.
+Pick your poison from a hymn book-menu, and hunker down with the rest of the congregation in what must be one of God’s best gifts to faux speakeasy culture.

-An unusual find in Chinatown, the Experimental Cocktail Club is the offshoot of the Parisian original, and has translated the vibe well across the Channel, with some French staff to boot.
-Set in a three storey townhouse, the ECC is a hard one to find, hidden behind a nondescript, shabby chic door – black, scruffed up with a splash of red.
-Inside, it’s easy to see how the clandestine atmosphere has charmed the Soho crowd— romantic lighting, snug booths, plush furnishings, exposed brickwork, attractive decorative pieces, and a small piano tucked away in the upstairs bar.
+An unusual find in Chinatown, the Experimental Cocktail Club is the offshoot of the Parisian original, and its French vibe works equally well across the channel.
+Set in a three-storey townhouse, the ECC is a hard one to find, hidden behind a nondescript, shabby chic door – black, scruffed up with a splash of red.
+Inside, it’s easy to see how the clandestine atmosphere has charmed the Soho crowd, with its romantic lighting, snug booths, plush furnishings, exposed brickwork, attractive decorative pieces and a small piano tucked away in the upstairs bar.
 The cocktails regularly get rave responses, and there are even some super pricey vintage drinks on offer, using a selection of spirits from the ’40s and ’50s.
-The bar is not endeared for its door staff, who seem to stomp on quite a few toes in pursuit of the exclusive speakeasy attitude, but perhaps that’s just all part of the fun.